WestDRI/autumnschool22/content/bash/bash-05-file-transfer.md

 your working directory on the cluster.

 {{< question num="`scp and sftp`" >}}
-Copy a file to/from the training cluster using either `scp` or `sftp`. (no need to type any answer)
+Copy a file to/from the training cluster using either `scp` or `sftp`.
 {{< /question >}}

 {{< question num="`rsync`" >}}
-Bring up the manual page on `rsync`, then use it to synchronize a directory from the training cluster. (no need to type any answer)
+Bring up the manual page on `rsync`, then use it to synchronize a directory from the training cluster.
 {{< /question >}}